 A model workforce development program distinguished by academic-practice collaboration

-The Public Health Summer Academy (PHSA) is an annual week-long workforce development activity provided to East Tennessee Regional (ETR) public health practitioners by the UT Department of Public Health faculty.
+The Public Health Summer Academy (PHSA) is a week-long workforce development activity provided to East Tennessee Regional (ETR) and Knox County Public Health Department (KCHD) public health practitioners by the UT Department of Public Health faculty.
 The academy includes twenty hours of educational sessions in basic public health knowledge and skills with an evidence-based public health (EBPH) framework.
 Participants receive a certificate of completion.

 A distinguishing strength is that the PHSA has been collaboratively planned, evaluated, and monitored by a team of individuals from academia and public health practice.

-Since 2012, seventy-nine ETR health department employees have completed the weeklong summer academy held at the university.
+Since 2012, 143 public health professionals have completed the weeklong summer academy held at the university.
 ETR employees travel from surrounding counties plus the regional office to participate in half-day intensive sessions that include lecture, discussion, and small group activities.
 Participants have included nutritionists, office supervisors, social counselors, health officers, public health representatives, nurses, and more.

-PHSA program value, impact, and continued quality improvement is well-documented in our four-year program evaluation: brief report (pdf) and full report (pdf).
+PHSA program value, impact, and continued quality improvement is well-documented in our four-year program evaluation: brief report (pdf).

 Using an evidence-based public health framework, faculty instructors teach key concepts from community health education, epidemiology/biostatistics, health policy and management, and program evaluation.
 Paul Erwin, MD, DrPH, professor and department head of the Department of Public Health, facilitates daily discussions relating material to challenges he faced in his former role as ETR director, one of the distinguishing strengths of the academy.
 Small group activities allow participants to apply learning to real problems in the local community.